 The 2014 Sinking Fund Capital Projects Fund records capital project activities funded with Sinking Fund millage.
-For this fund, authorized prior to March 31, 2017, the School District has complied with the applicable provisions of §1212(1) of the State of Michigan School Code and the State of Michigan Department of Treasury Letter No. 01-95.
+For this fund, authorized on or after March 29, 2017, the School District has complied with the applicable provisions of §1212 of the State of Michigan Revised School Code and the State of Michigan Department of Treasury Letter No. 01-95.